MontrealCorpusTools/PolyglotDB/docs/source/tutorial_formants.rst

 Using Praat to measure verb formants
 =========================

-Now that all vowel syllables are isolated and easily queriable, polyglotdb can perform formant analysis on these vowels.
+Now that all vowel syllables are isolated and easily queriable, PolyglotDB can perform formant analysis on these vowels.
 The executable run to perform formant analysis is configurable: a common option is to use `praat`_:

 .. note::
-  When performing analysis with Praat, you might encounter an ``EOFError`` due to the use of multiprocessing by polyglotdb.
+  When performing analysis with Praat, you might encounter an ``EOFError`` due to the use of multiprocessing by PolyglotDB.
 To avoid this, include the statement: ``if __name__ == '__main__':`` at the beginning of your program.

 .. code-block:: python